Wine

 should be stood up in a cool place (not the refrigerator) for a

-the bottle should be carefully transported, maintaining its upright
+serve, the bottle should be carefully transported, maintaining

-position to the decanting area.
-The cork is then removed, again
+its upright position to the decanting area.
+The cork is then

-inside the bottleneck and to wipe the bottle lip.
+tartrates that cling inside the bottleneck and to wipe the

 The decanter should

-Few things could be more embarrassing than attempting to decant a
+bottle.
+Few things could be more embarrassing than attempting to

 A bright light